 This approach ensures that an impartial third party, the insolvency practitioner, ensures the maximum possible return for corporate creditors.
 Once they’ve been paid whatever funds are available, any remaining debt is written off.

-Process of Closing Down a Limited Company
+What’s the Process of Closing Down a Limited Company with Outstanding Debt?

 - Deal with creditors on your behalf

 - Advertise the decision to liquidate in the London Gazette, the official journal of public record

 - Sell any assets and distribute funds to creditors in order of priority

 - Ultimately, strike off the company from the Companies House Register